 There’s plenty of fresh seafood in Tawi-Tawi which you can buy for reasonable prices!
 You can drop by the public market for shopping.
 For bulk buys, you may also go to Old Chinese Pier, which is the drop-off location for fresh catches or the bodega.

 We stopped by the bodega and were amazed at the large pieces of octopus (pugita), shells, crabs and fish.
-We bought crabs for P200 per kilo, fish for P350 per kilo and shell for P100 per kilo.
+At the time of our visit (2019), we were able to buy crabs for P200 per kilo, different fish for P350 per kilo and shells for P100 per kilo.

 4. See mat weaving art in Badjao Village